dials/dials/sphinx/advanced_tutorial.rst

   dials.refine scan_varying=true experiments.json indexed.pickle

-This one on the other hand would probably stand to be \emph{more} verbose!
+This one on the other hand would probably stand to be *more* verbose!

 ::